hfridholm/minesweeper/README.md

 Efficiency: Passing large structures by value can be inefficient because it involves copying the entire structure.
 By passing pointers, you avoid this overhead and simply pass the memory address.

 Consistency: Many SDL functions and APIs use pointers for structures, so using pointers can make your code more consistent with the SDL library’s conventions.

+## Rendering

+You can render textures to the screen and menu directly, which will put them in the background.
+You can also render textures to windows.
+Depending on the structure of the windows and the window order, the textures will be rendered upon each other based on the hiarchy.

+Both screen, menu and window have textures, which is local canvases that everything under in the hiarchy gets rendered to.
+For example, all of the menu windows's textures will be rendered to the menus texture when the screen is rendered.

+## Structs
+- screen_t | Screen
+- assets_t | Loaded Textures and Sounds
+- field_t  | Minefield